 The double-stranded AAV genome is generated by mutating the terminal resolution site sequence on one side of the inverted terminal repeats (ITR), leading to the production of self-complementary AAV (scAAV).
 A genome <2.5 kilobases (kb; approximately half the size of the wild-type AAV genome) can therefore be packaged as a dimer in the AAV vector with the package size limit of 4.7kb.

-- Single-stranded AAV viral vector widely used for gene therapy.
+- A single-stranded AAV viral vector is widely used for gene therapy.
 Upon transduction, the single-stranded DNA must be converted into a transcriptionally active double-stranded form, which is a crucial rate-limiting step in transgene expression from an rAAV vector.
 With a scAAV double-stranded vector design, the synthesis of the complementary strand is not required.

 - Double-stranded scAAV is less prone to DNA degradation after viral transduction, thereby increasing the number of copies of stable episomes

-- Double-stranded scAAV has shown higher transgene expression level at lower or same AAV does single-stranded AAV vector.
+- Double-stranded scAAV has shown higher transgene expression levels at lower or same AAV does single-stranded AAV vector.

-- scAAV allows administration of low dose vectors that decrease the risk of AAV associated -serious adverse events including hepatic toxicity, renal impairment etc.
+- scAAV allows the administration of low dose vectors that decrease the risk of AAV-associated -serious adverse events including hepatic toxicity, renal impairment, etc.

 - scAAV system has been used in several gene replacement clinical trials for the treatment of spinal muscular atrophy and limb-girdle muscular dystrophy

-Mendell et al 2017 (published in NEJM) showed that a single administration of AAV9 containing the self-complementary SMN gene showed a persistent & durable expression of SMN gene and improved motor function in subjects with Spinal Muscular Atrophy Type 1 (SMA) for up to 30 months.
-CHOP INTEND was used for assessment of motor function
+Mendell et al 2017 (published in NEJM) showed that a single administration of AAV9 containing the self-complementary SMN gene showed a persistent & durable expression of the SMN gene and improved motor function in subjects with Spinal Muscular Atrophy Type 1 (SMA) for up to 30 months.
+CHOP INTEND was used for the assessment of motor function.